Cut-off low: Formation

 Whilst cut-off lows can form at any time of the year, they are more common in autumn, winter and spring in much of the areas affected, particularly in Australia and the Mediterranean Basin, when a mass of polar air is brought towards more southern regions (or northern, in the southern hemisphere) by the jet stream moving between 5 and 9 km altitude.

 Characteristics

 The diameter of a cut-off low can vary from a few hundred to a thousand kilometers.
 The air there is homogeneous and without a front line separating it from the surrounding masses, while having a decisive influence on the weather.
-It then most often leads to an atmospheric blocking circulation where we witness the formation of an upper level low.
+It then most often leads to an atmospheric blocking circulation and the formation of an upper level low.
 High cold drops, between 1,000 and 10,000 m, are regions of low stability, while low cold drops are regions of relatively stable air.
 Composed of very cold air of polar origin, it typically has a horizontal extent of 300 to 1000 km and is 5,000 to 10,000 meters above sea level.